suffolklibraries/sljekyll/_recurrents/bury-junior-reading-group.md

 ---
-recurrent-title: "Junior reading group for pre-school children"
+recurrent-title: "Junior reading group: for pre-school children"
 recurrent-description: "For children and their parents or guardians.
 Listen to a story, take part in a themed activity and borrow related books."
 recurrent-day: Friday
 recurrent-times: 1000